lolsam/ec2-start-stop/README.md

 ### Lambda function automation to start & stop ec2 instances

 Summary: use Lambda functions and CloudWatch together to automate the start & stop of ec2 instances at your desired time.
-Powering off servers when not needed will save hundreds of dollars.
+Powering off servers during non-work hours will save hundreds of dollars.

 1. Give Lambda a role to perform actions on ec2 instances and send logs to CloudWatch.
 2. Create a Lambda function: ec2-start and paste the code